bcwhite-code/brians-blueprints/self-building-spacex.md

 * Refinery: This can be build with automated construction but be patient as there aren't many bots.
 You can manually move the necessary parts from red chests to blue chests (_not_ the steel buffer chests) so the bots don't have to.
 First product will be Lubricant; if it stops producing, manually place sulfur to station belts then flush the methane and light oil tanks.
 * Steel (electric)
+* Depot Hub

+If you haven't created a uranium mine, now would be a good time as power is probably soon to become an issue.
+The acid requester may need a higher priority to be sure it gets fulfilled ahead of less important ones.
+If the Refinery isn't yet exporting sulfuric acid, find the pump that feeds the acid station and temporarily change it's condition from ">" to "<".

+The self-building "Mine" block can be used from here as well but it's only useful in a block with multiple large resources patches.